Drunk Driver Accident Lawsuit Loans

 Large-scale prevention

-The second group of people most likely to drive drunk are previous offenders.
+The second group of people most likely to drive drunk is previous offenders.
 Ignition interlock devices can help, even with first-time offenders.
 Counseling and alcohol abuse courses can be extremely helpful for these drivers.

 Day-to-day prevention